ash-project/ash/documentation/topics/security.md

 # Security

+## Important Note!

+A great thing to do early on is to be explicit about your security configuration.
+To that end, once you've read this guide, we highly recommend that you place the configuration found at the bottom of your guide into your api modules, even if you are simply setting them to their default values.
+Especially the `authorize` option.

 ## Authorization

 Authorization in Ash is done via authorizers.
 Generally, you won't need to create your own  authorizer, as the builtin policy authorizer {{link:ash:extension:Policy Authorizer}} should work well for any use case.
 Authorization is performed with a given actor and a query or changeset.